(Don't miss the update at the end of this post)

 What is never discussed--not even mentioned--is a possible electronic miscount—something that has already happened in many elections elsewhere and that IT professionals consider a routine occurrence, given the inadequate IT management practices of America’s election officials.

-But it’s hard to be charitable when all it really takes is common sense, not specialized knowledge.
-The pundits know enough about IT management that they’d immediately recognize a scandal if a grocery store chain never audited its checkout scanners and refused to verify its computers' output unless the customer paid for a rescan.
+But it’s hard to be charitable when the pundits know enough about IT management that they’d immediately recognize a scandal if a grocery store chain had no way to verify the accuracy of its checkout scanners.
 Can you imagine the headlines if a bank set its ATMs up to be completely unauditable?
+It's so irresponsible and careless as to be unthinkable--for banks.
+For elections, it's accepted as normal.

 This surprising result in Virginia provides a perfect opening to educate our fellow citizens.
 Chances are, in the next couple weeks, each of us will find ourselves in discussions about Eric Cantor’s defeat.
 Use the opportunity to point out the common sense about prudent management of elections technology: